Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Introduction

 \section{Introduction}

 From evolution to artificial neural networks to nearly any inverse-design problem, there is a staggering list of systems where internal variables are iteratively adjusted to optimize one or more emergent features.
-The process of optimization can vary dramatically in these systems, for example machine learning is predicated on global gradients~\cite{duda1973pattern,ackley1985learning,rumelhart1985learning,lecun2002gradient,krizhevsky2012imagenet,lecun2015deep,ruder2016overview,bottou2018optimization} while many physical systems approximate gradient descent using only local information~\cite{scellier2017equilibrium,pashine2019directed,stern2021supervised,stern2023learning,lopez2023self,anisetti2023learning,anisetti2024frequency,dillavou2022demonstration,stern2022physical,altman2024experimental,dillavou2024machine,tang2024learning,falk2025temporal,arinze2023learning,evans2024pattern,PhysRevResearch.7.013157, behera2023enhanced, veenstra2025adaptive}.
+The process of optimization can vary dramatically in these systems, for example machine learning is predicated on global gradients~\cite{duda1973pattern,ackley1985learning,rumelhart1985learning,lecun2002gradient,krizhevsky2012imagenet,lecun2015deep,ruder2016overview,bottou2018optimization} while many physical systems approximate gradient descent using only local information~\cite{scellier2017equilibrium,pashine2019directed,stern2021supervised,stern2023learning,lopez2023self,anisetti2023learning,anisetti2024frequency,dillavou2022demonstration,stern2022physical,altman2024experimental,dillavou2024machine,tang2024learning,falk2025temporal,arinze2023learning,evans2024pattern,PhysRevResearch.7.013157, behera2023enhanced, veenstra2025adaptive,dillavou2025understanding}.
 Many systems, however, also include fixed or slowly varying ``environmental variables'' that do not evolve through the same optimization process.
 These could include the presence of a predator that affects an organism’s optimal running speed, the data used to train an LLM, or a desired self-assembly outcome.
 Such quantities clearly play a critical role in optimization, and if they change, so too will the optimal solution.

 However, we lack a broad and generalized understanding of the effects of environmental change.
 For example, when can a system retain memory of its past environment?
 This is at least plausible for under-constrained systems where optimal solutions are degenerate, since this degeneracy can be exploited to reflect traces of a system’s history.
 Can this actually happen in practice?
 How does it work?
 What is remembered and how is the memory stored/retrieved?
-In this paper, we show that cyclic environmental changes can lead to precise memory formation, and uncover a general mechanism for how this works.
+In this paper, we show that cyclic environmental changes can lead to precise memory formation, and uncover a general mechanism for how this works. {However, we still lack a broad understanding of how environmental variation affects optimization over time.
+In particular, when can a system retain memory of past environments, what is remembered, and how is that memory stored and read out?
+To address these questions, we show that cyclic environmental variation during training can drive a system to a so-called marginally absorbing manifold (MAM) that stores a memory of the training history, and we uncover a broadly applicable mechanism for how this occurs.}